Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Bishops and Queens in 2 Dimensions

 Before we evaluate the limit as $n$ approaches infinity, we provide naive bounds.
-When a bishop is placed in the center ring, with $r=0$, it attacks $2n-1$ squares.
-If all bishops were this powerful, then by Lemma \ref{lemma: comboliminf}, the expected percentage of safe squares would be $1/e^2$.
-Any bishop placed on the outermost ring, such that $r=(n-1)/2$, attacks $2n-2((n-1)/2)-1=n$ squares.
-If all bishops were this powerful, the expected percentage of safe squares would be $1/e$.
-Since randomly placed bishops are at most as powerful as a center bishop, and at least as powerful as an outer bishop, we bound the expected percentage of safe squares by
+When a bishop is placed in the center ring, with $r=0$, it attacks $2n-1$ spaces.
+If all bishops were this powerful, then by Lemma \ref{lemma: comboliminf}, the expected percentage of safe spaces would be $1/e^2$.
+Any bishop placed on the outermost ring, such that $r=(n-1)/2$, attacks $2n-2((n-1)/2)-1=n$ spaces.
+If all bishops were this powerful, the expected percentage of safe spaces would be $1/e$.
+Because randomly placed bishops are at most as powerful as a center bishop, and at least as powerful as an outer bishop, we bound the expected percentage of safe spaces by